lijie-hu/lijie-hu.github.io/_pages/teaching.md

 Alumni
 ===
 - Tingxu Han (Nanjing University, Ph.D.
 Student), Visiting from 12/2025-06/2026 <br>
-Now a research intern at the Institute of Foundation Models (IFM).
+Now a Research Scientist at the Institute of Foundation Models (IFM), MBZUAI.
 - Junchi Yao (University of Electronic Science and Technology of China, Undergraduate Student), Visiting from 11/2025-05/2026 <br>
 Now a Ph.D. student at MBZUAI.
 - Meng Ding (University at Buffalo, Ph.D.
 Student), Visiting from 08/2025-02/2026 <br>